j-martin/slack-term/CONTRIBUTING.md

 Purpose
 -------

-First and foremost, slack-term is a personal project.
+First and foremost, slag is a personal project.
 With this project I never set out to create a "better" slack version than the official slack client.
 And as such, my intention for the project is not to create a feature complete alternative to the official slack client.
-It's cool that people want to use slack-term as an alternative, but I started this project because I wanted to be able to send and receive slack messages from the terminal to slack.
+It's cool that people want to use slag as an alternative, but I started this project because I wanted to be able to send and receive slack messages from the terminal to slack.